amanva/Parse/README.md

 <h3>Compilation</h3>

+Download the zip file and extract the necessary files

 To compile the program, go to the directory of the source code and run the following command: javac Parser.java